AFC Energy

-AFC Energy PLC is a developer of alkaline fuel cells which use hydrogen for electricity production.
+AFC Energy PLC is a developer of hydrogen fuel cell technologies which focus on the displacement of diesel generators in stationary and maritime applications.
+The technology utilises hydrogen fuel for zero emission electricity generation.
 The company is based in Cranleigh, Surrey, United Kingdom.
 It is listed on the London Stock Exchange.

 History

 The company was established in 2006 by the acquisition of certain intellectual property rights and assets from Eneco.
 In 2010, it commissioned a hydrogen fuel cell named Alpha System at the Chinchilla underground coal gasification facility, operated by Linc Energy.
-Combining these technologies allows usage of hydrogen, produced by the underground coal gasification process, as a feedstock for the fuel cell.
+Combining these technologies allowed usage of hydrogen, produced by the underground coal gasification process, as a feedstock for the fuel cell.

 In August 2011, the company commissioned hydrogen fuel cell named Beta System at its facility in the United Kingdom.
 In October 2011, AFC Energy commissioned two Beta Systems at the AkzoNobel chlor-alkali plant in Bitterfeld, in Germany.

 In June 2012, AFC Energy and Industrial Chemicals Limited announced a plan to install the largest fuel cell facility in the United Kingdom with an electrical output of 1 MW.
 This was subsequently abandoned in 2013 in favour of deploying a large system at an Air Products facility at Stade, Germany.
-In September 2012, the company opened an alkaline fuel cell electrode pilot production plant in Dunsfold, Surrey.

 In March 2015, AFC committed to build a 50 MW fuel cell park in South Korea, as part of a joint venture with two local companies, Samyoung and Changsing Chemical.
 In April 2015, AFC Energy signed a memorandum of understanding with Dubai Carbon for a 300 MW fuel cell park in Dubai.
 However, no progress of these projects has been reported.

 In August 2015, AFC Energy commenced operation of its first KORE fuel cell system in Stade, Germany.
 In January 2016, the system reached capacity of 200 kW.